Key Skills: An Exploration of Piano Use in K-12 Music Education

 Biography

 Melissa Alemán is a band director at Norwalk City Schools where she co-teaches band grades 6-12 and teaches middle school jazz band.
 She started at Norwalk City School District in 2018 after graduating from Kent State University.
 She holds a master’s degree in music education from the University of Michigan.
 Mrs. Alemán has also taught music theater and dance in Otwock, Poland with the Kosciuszko Foundation.
-She is a member of ISME (International Society for Music Education), ASBDA (American School Band Directors Association), is the President-Elect of OMEA District 2, plays oboe and English horn with the North Coast Community Band, and is a founding board member of the Huron All-County Honors Band.
-She has presented at a conference for OMEA on teacher evaluation and a conference for ISME on co-teaching with her own co-teacher, Will Kish.
+She is a member of ISME (International Society for Music Education), ASBDA (American School Band Directors Association), is the President-Elect of OMEA District 2, and is a founding board member of the Huron All-County Honors Band.
+She also plays oboe and English horn with the North Coast Community Band and the American Federation of Musicians Local 159.
+Mrs. Alemán has presented at a conference for OMEA on teacher evaluation and a conference for ISME on co-teaching with her own co-teacher, Will Kish.
 Her research interests include poverty and suburban music education.
 She is currently pursuing her doctoral degree in music education at Kent State University.

 Presented by Bruce Nist